Early Classification of Time Series in Non-Stationary Cost Regimes: Conclusion

 {Our contributions include online extensions of several anticipation, bandit, and RL–based triggers, together with controlled experimental protocols explicitly modeling cost drift and stochasticity.
 In particular, RL–based triggers show strong and stable performance across all scenarios, while non-myopic methods such as \textit{Deep-Calimera} achieve lower costs when delayed updates are feasible, thus at the expense of more restrictive applicability.}

 {This work opens several directions for future research, including evaluation on real-world datasets, improving end-to-end ECTS methods to make it competitive, and jointly addressing cost non-stationarity, data distribution shifts and concept drifts.
-To facilitate further research, all experiments are fully reproducible and the implementation of the proposed methods is released as open source.}
+To facilitate further research, all experiments are fully reproducible and are released as open source.
 We believe that explicitly accounting for cost non-stationarity is a necessary step toward deploying reliable and adaptive neural decision systems in real-world, long-running applications.